 Quincy has an up-and-coming acting career in Los Angeles.
 After finishing his studies at Kalamazoo College, he moved to Los Angeles to continue his actor training.
 He was recently cast as Magic Johnson in an HBO limited series about the Los Angeles Lakers in the 1980’s.
 He stars alongside Jon C. Reilly and Molly Gordon.

 Steven Yeun ’05

 Steven Yeun is best known for his role as Glenn Rhee, one of the lead characters in AMC’s The Walking Dead.
 Yeun received a Saturn Award for Best Supporting Actor on Television for his role on The Walking Dead.

-Most recently, he played Jacob in Lee Isaac Chung’s Minari, for which he might be the first Asian American to be nominated for the Oscar’s Best Actor.
+Most recently, he played Jacob in Lee Isaac Chung’s Minari, for which he was the first Asian-American to be nominated for the Oscar’s Best Actor.
 Yeun has also been in a number of other TV shows and films including Wizards (2020), Sorry to Bother You (2018), The Star (2017), Mayhem (2017), The Big Bang Theory, Law & Order LA, Netflix Original Okja (2017), and Drunk History.
-His voice acting credits include American Dad!, Legend of Korra, Netflix Original Trollhunters, and Voltron: Legendary Defenders.
+His voice acting credits include Invincible, American Dad!, Legend of Korra, Netflix Original Trollhunters, and Voltron: Legendary Defenders.

-After studying at K, Yuen appeared in improv groups such as The Second City in Chicago and Stir Friday Night, an improv group made up of all Asian-American actors.
+After studying at K, Yeun appeared in improv groups such as The Second City in Chicago and Stir Friday Night, an improv group made up of all Asian-American actors.

 Joe Tracz ’04

 Joe Tracz is a playwright, screenwriter, and librettist.
 He created the Netflix series Dash & Lily.
-His adaptation of the first book in the Percy Jackson series, The Lightning Thief won a Drama Desk Award and a Lucille Lortel Award for Outstanding Musical, and for this work, Tracz himself was nominated for a Drama Desk Award for Outstanding Book of a Musical.
+His adaptation of the first book in the Percy Jackson series, The Lightning Thief won a Drama Desk Award and a Lucille Lortel Award for Outstanding Musical.
+For this work, Tracz himself was nominated for a Drama Desk Award for Outstanding Book of a Musical.

 He wrote the book for the cult musical Be More Chill that ran on Broadway in 2019 and was nominated for Best Original Score at the 2019 Tony Awards.